-Below you will see ar - Please pl rovide detaile GRANTEE TO COMPL ed cost information for each ea CELLS HAVE FORMULA).
-Expense Category Deta Detailed Cost Information Amount Billed for this TOTAL: This Data is from your Application Grant Total Target by June 30, 2025 Specific Description of what was Purchased Staff Expenses Executive Director \$40/hr x 29.5 hours \$ 1,180.00 \$ 15,000.00 Program Coordinator \$20/hr x 16.75 hours \$ 335.00 TOTAL STAFF EXPENSES E \$ 1,515.00 \$ 600.00 Uber car to event location \$ 256.98 Transportatio n Expenses TOTAL TRANSPORTATION E XPENSES BILLED THIS \$ 256.98 8 PERIOL \$ 230.30 Supplies \$ 2,500.00 Kinko's Brochures \$75.82 Office Depot pens and paper \$58.30 Fred Meyer files \$62.08 TOTAL SUPPLIES BILLED THIS PERIOD \$196.20 Invoice Total: \$1,968.18
+Below you will see an example Invoice GRANTEE TO COMPLETE BLUE CELLS: Please provide detailed cost information for each expense claimed.
+Expense Category Detailed Cost Information Amount Billed for this Invoice TOTAL: This Data is from your Application Grant Total Target by June 30, 2026 Specific Description of what was Purchased Executive Director \$40/hr x 29.5 hours \$ 1,180.00 Staff Expenses \$ 15,000.00 Program Coordinator \$20/hr x 16.75 hours \$ 335.00 TOTAL STAFF EXPENSES BILLED T THIS PERIOD \$ 1,515.00 Uber car to event location \$ 256.98 Transportation Expenses \$ 600.00 TOTAL TRANSPORTATION EXPENSES BILLED THIS PERIOD \$ 256.98 Kinko's Brochures \$75.82 Supplies \$ 2,500.00 Office Depot pens and paper \$58.30 Fred Meyer files \$62.08 TOTAL SUPPLIES BILLED THIS PERIOD \$196.20 Invoice Total: \$1,968.18

-Below you w rill see an example Pro ogress Report Detailed Deliverables and Outcomes: Deliverables completed for this invoicing period.
-This should directly tie and work towards your grant total by June 30, 2025 Deliverable or Outcome Deliverables Completed for this Report Deliverables Completed to Date Grant Total By June 30, 2025 Remarks Gain knowledge that will allow them to comprehend, apply, analyze, evaluate and maintain healthy money management habits.
+Below you will see an example Progress Report Detailed Deliverables and Outcomes: Deliverables completed for this invoicing period.
+This should directly tie and work towards your grant total by June 30, 2026 Deliverable or Outcome Deliverables Completed for this Report Deliverables Completed to Date Grant Total By June 30, 2026 Remarks Gain knowledge that will allow them to comprehend, apply, analyze, evaluate and maintain healthy money management habits.
 8 50 100%/100 youth Participants that will have more than one counseling contact per year 74% 85%/160 50%/160 Centralize and record at least 8 Banking trainings through workshops and offer online 3 recordings 8 recordings currently available; YTD 209 total YouTube views Will reach at least 600 registrants November workshop was recorded but is not yet posted online